Content

 • Changing a fixed price/meal fee for management and/or administration, or a fixed price/meal fee tied to a standard index, such as the Consumer Price index, without a price adjustment clause.

-• Adding the requirement for the Vendor/ Food Service Management Company to cover the cost of labor, or to transition the cost of labor from the SFA to the Vendor/ Food Service Management Company without a provision in the original solicitation and contract that includes the labor transition with specifics for how this will occur.
+• Adding the requirement for the Vendor/ Food Service Management Company to cover the cost of labor, or to transition the cost of labor from the Program Operator to the Vendor/ Food Service Management Company without a provision in the original solicitation and contract that includes the labor transition with specifics for how this will occur.

-• Adding requirements for the Vendor/ Food Service Management Company to purchase/invest in equipment, point of service system, or remodel/renovate facilities for the SFA that were not planned, specified, or included in the original solicitation and contract.
+• Adding requirements for the Contractor to purchase/invest in equipment, point of service system, or remodel/renovate facilities for the Program Operator that were not planned, specified, or included in the original solicitation and contract.

 • Changing the value of a guaranteed return, or failure to achieve a breakeven status, or qualifying these by limits in relation to the value of the administrative/management fee(s).